ryanozx/tp/docs/UserGuide.md

 ### Delete a leave record

+To delete a leave record, use the [`delete-leave`](#removing-a-leave-record-delete-leave) command.

 #### Removing a leave record: `delete-leave`

-If you wish to remove a leave record from HRMate, you can use the `delete-leave` command to do so.
+Use the `delete-leave` command to remove a leave record from HRMate.
+This command will remove the specified leave record from the leave list.

 1. Type in the following [command](#glossary) in the [command box](#glossary): `delete-leave LEAVE_LIST_INDEX`, and replace `LEAVE_LIST_INDEX` with the index of the leave record you wish to remove.
  - For instance, referring to the figure below: if you wanted to remove the leave record titled "medical leave" with employee "Bernice Yu", you would type in `delete-leave 2` in the command box.